NANNIAG/InstaClone/README.md

 # InstaClone

-https://nanniag.github.io/InstaClone/  tap here for a quick review of my project.
+https://nanniag.github.io/InstaClone/  Tap here for a quick review of my project.